 What do I need to create a map in PowerPoint?

-In order to add a map to your PowerPoint slide show, you need to have the right tools.
+You need the right tool to add a map to your PowerPoint slide show.
 These include:

-- Mapping software: A robust mapping software solution like eSpatial provides you with a user-friendly, streamlined way to upload your data directly from your Excel spreadsheet (see below).
-Upload your data from Excel, a CSV file or an existing dataset saved in the eSpatial data library.
-After the upload is complete, eSpatial does all the heavy lifting for you and automatically creates a map from your data points.
+- Mapping software: A robust mapping software solution like eSpatial provides a user-friendly, streamlined way to upload your data directly from your Excel spreadsheet (see below).
+Upload your data from Excel, a CSV file, or an existing dataset saved in the eSpatial data library.
+After the upload, our power mapping software does all the heavy lifting for you and automatically creates a map from your data points.
 Once your data is in Excel, log into eSpatial and navigate to the Add Data button at the top left of the screen.

 - PowerPoint: The final piece to this puzzle is your PowerPoint presentation software.

-Once you have your data and your tools lined up, you can get started with creating your map in PowerPoint and adding a compelling visual element to your slide show.
+Once you have your data and tools lined up, you can start creating your map in PowerPoint and adding a compelling visual element to your slide show.
 Here's a step-to-step guide:

 Step 1 – Upload your data and create an eSpatial map (Don't know how?
 Find out here):